jcmiller11/PSBS/docs/command-line-interface.md

 If a gist id or text file are supplied the project source files will automatically be populated with the contents.
 If both a gist and a file are given the project will be built from the source in the text file but be configured to upload and run from the supplied gist id.

-Note: Creating a new gist or building from a gist require a [GitHub auth token](getting-started#connecting-to-github).
+!> Creating a new gist or building from a gist require a [GitHub auth token](getting-started#connecting-to-github).

 #### Options:
 - --new-gist, -n